Sally Davis, PhD ~ SDavis@salud.unm.edu

 Shane Barton, BA ~ smbarton@salud.unm.edu

-Shane is a Programmer Analyst in the UNM Prevention Research Center.
+Shane is a Programmer Analyst in the UNM Department of Pediatrics, in the Division of Prevention and Population Sciences.
 He currently works on the New Mexico Youth Risk and Resiliency Survey, School Health Profiles, and Tips by Text projects.
 He graduated with a B.A. in Software Systems Design from New Mexico Highlands University.

 Ashlee Begaye, MA ~ ANBegaye1@salud.unm.edu

 Ashlee Begaye is Navajo from Kirtland, NM.
 Her clans are Bit'ahnii born for Táchii'nii.
 She has her B.S. in Biology and Chemistry, and M.A. in Educational Psychology.
-Ashlee joined the UNM Prevention Research Center in 2015 as a Health Educator for the NIH-funded program The Science Around Us, where she implemented culturally-relevant science curriculum and activities for middle school students in rural northwestern NM.
-She is currently an Associate Scientist II for the Social Marketing team and works to build culturally-relevant programming, increase community engagement, and promote nutrition and physical activity with children (SNAP-Ed funded Eat Smart to Play Hard program), teens (SNAP-Ed funded Choose H2O), and older adults of New Mexico.
+Ashlee joined the UNM Division of Prevention and Population Sciences in 2015 as a Health Educator for the NIH-funded program The Science Around Us, where she implemented culturally-relevant science curriculum and activities for middle school students in rural northwestern NM.
+She is currently an Associate Scientist II for the Community Nutrition Initiative team and works to build culturally-relevant programming, increase community engagement, and promote nutrition and physical activity with children and older adults of New Mexico.

 Courtney FitzGerald, MSSW, MPH ~ CAFitzGerald@salud.unm.edu

-Courtney FitzGerald has worked at the UNM Prevention Research Center since 2007.
+Courtney FitzGerald has worked at the UNM Department of Pediatrics, in the Division of Prevention and Population Sciences since 2007.
 She is currently Principal Investigator for the Adolescent Wellness and Social Media (AWSM) survey, co-PI for the New Mexico Youth Risk and Resiliency Survey and School Health Profiles, and an evaluator for the Healthy Here REACH project in Bernalillo County.
 Courtney is a PhD candidate in Health Communication.
 Her research interests social norms and adolescent health behaviors, positive youth development, and intersectionality as a social determinant of health.

 Jennifer Johnston, MSL ~ JAJohnston@salud.unm.edu

-Jennifer Johnston is the project coordinator for the social marketing team at the University of New Mexico (UNM) Prevention Research Center (PRC).
-For the past eight years, she has been researching and developing interventions for nutrition related disease prevention at the PRC.
+Jennifer Johnston is the project coordinator for the social marketing team at the University of New Mexico Department of Pediatrics, in the Division of Prevention and Population Sciences.
+For the past eight years, she has been researching and developing interventions for nutrition related disease prevention at the PPS.
 She helped create the Eat Smart to Play Hard campaign including program content, process, and graphic design of campaign materials.
 She received her bachelor’s degree in Nutrition/Dietetics from the University of New Mexico and worked as a Nutritionist for three years at First Choice Community Health.
 She has her master's degree in Law from the UNM Law School to advance her work in public health and advocate for the well-being of others.

-Amy Pierce is a Program Specialist at the UNM Prevention Research Center.
-Amy received a BS in Hotel and Restaurant Management from Oklahoma State University in 2006 and has since worked in hospitality, human resources, and quality assurance.
-She started at the PRC as an MPH practicum student in January 2023 and was thrilled to have the opportunity to continue working with the team followingthe practicum experience.
+Amy Pierce is a Program Specialist at the UNM Prevention and Population Sciences division.
+Amy received a BS in Hotel and Restaurant Management from Oklahoma State University and has since worked in hospitality, human resources, and quality assurance.
 Amy graduated with her Master of Public Health program from UNM in December 2023.
-At the PRC, Amy primarily works on the Youth Risk & Resiliency Survey, Tips by Text, and the School Health Profiles.
+At the PPS, Amy primarily works on a variety of projects, including the Youth Risk & Resiliency Survey and the School Health Profiles.
 Amy's professional interests also include work in early childhood education, literacy, and processes.

 Mahtab Soleimani received her Bachelor of Science in Psychology from Iran and earned her master's degree in Family and Child Studies from the University of New Mexico.
 She will be a PhD candidate in Family and Child Studies starting in Spring 2025.
-Since January 2023, Mahtab has been working on various projects at the UNM Prevention Research Center (PRC) as a project assistant, and she is currently a professional intern.
-She has expertise in qualitative research and has received various trainings in child development and mental health.
+Since January 2023, Mahtab has been working on various projects at the UNM Department of Pediatrics, in the Division of Prevention and Population Sciences as a project assistant, and she is currently an Associate Scientist I. She has expertise in qualitative research and has received various trainings in child development and mental health.
 Her research interests include community-engaged approaches, injury prevention, and family health.

 Camille Velarde, MA ~ CRVelarde@salud.unm.edu